A Rasmussen invariant for links in $\mathbb{RP}^3$: The -invariant for oriented links in

 On the other hand, if the circle $\Gamma$ is homologically essential, it must be chosen as $\mc{C}_2$.
 Once again, since $D_{1,o}$ is identical to $D_{2,o}$ outside of this local picture, this same circle must be essential in $D_{1,o}$ and we can again choose $\mc{C}_1=\mc{C}_2$.

-In both cases, since $\mc{C}_1=\mc{C}_2$, we are able to set all of the resolution chioces for $D_1$ and $D_2$ equivalently (when ordering circles, the extra disjoint circle in various resolutions of $D_1$ can always be ordered last).
-We also see that the local saddle available in $D_{1,0}$ cannot be a 1-1 bifurcation.
-Thus the map $\LCCi[1](D_1) \xrightarrow{\phi_R} \LCCi[2](D_2)$ for the Reidemeister move behaves in precisely the same manner as it did for Lee complexes in $S^3$, and Rasmussen's checks in \cite{Rasmussen} apply virtually unchanged. \end{proof}
+In both cases, since $\mc{C}_1=\mc{C}_2$, we are able to set all of the resolution choices for $D_1$ and $D_2$ equivalently (when ordering circles, the extra disjoint circle in various resolutions of $D_1$ can always be ordered last).
+We also see that the local saddle connecting the two circles shown in $D_{1,0}$ cannot be a 1-1 bifurcation.
+Thus the map for the Reidemeister move, induced from \eqref{eq:phir}, behaves in precisely the same manner as it did for Lee complexes in $S^3$, and Rasmussen's checks in \cite{Rasmussen} apply virtually unchanged. \end{proof}

 \begin{lemma}[Reidemeister 2] Let $D_1,D_2\subset \RP^2$ be two oriented link diagrams related by a single Reidemeister 2 move.
 Then there exists a choice of dividing circles $\mc{C}_i$ for $D_{i,o}$ such that the chain homotopy equivalence of Theorem \ref{thm:Reidemeister moves give chain homotopy equivalences} descends to a map on homology